 Dinosaurs similar to the Parasaurolophus include:

 - Saurolophus – The name Saurolophus sounds a lot like Parasaurolophus so it’s no surprise to say they look a lot alike too!
-Both have a crest atop their skull curving out behind their head.
-However, paleontologists believe while the crest of a Parasaurolophus was hollow, the crest of a Saurolophus was made of solid bone.
+Both have a crest atop the skull curving out behind the head.
+However, paleontologists believe that while the crest of a Parasaurolophus was hollow, the crest of a Saurolophus was made of solid bone.

-- Amurosaurus – The Amurosaurus has a crest on its head though it’s shorter than the Parasaurolophus’ crest.
-This dinosaur was a herbivore as well but was a little smaller than the Parasaurolophus at 25 feet long.
+- Amurosaurus – The Amurosaurus has a crest on its head, though it’s shorter than the Parasaurolophus’ crest.
+This dinosaur was a herbivore as well but was smaller than the Parasaurolophus at 25 feet long.